 Got broken exercise equipment?
 WE TAKE THAT ❯

 As we mentioned earlier, there’s no place for clutter in your new workspace.
-If household junk and clutter is part of your daily life, you will quickly discover how distracting clutter is.
+If household junk and clutter are part of your daily life, you know how distracting clutter is.

 Clutter reduces productivity.
-It fills our mind with anxiety and creates more stress, which no one needs while trying to stay focused and productive while working from home.
+It triggers anxiety and stress, which no one needs while trying to stay focused and productive while working from home.

-While you have some extra time on your hands, use some of that time to clean up the clutter around your home!
+One of the best organization tips for working from home is to clean up the clutter around your home!
 That could be anything from broken furniture, appliances, electronics or exercise equipment, to boxes and bags of random junk.
 The most important thing about cleaning up clutter is to not allow it to just wind up in a closet, garage or attic.

 Getting rid of items that you don’t use or haven’t used for years is incredibly important to decluttering both your home and your mind.
 A cluttered mind is not a productive mind, and a cluttered area is not a productive workspace.